Progressive Betting Systems for Craps

 1Focus Simply on the Outcome

-Unlike game strategies, progressive betting systems do not include changes made in the way we play a certain game.
-A strategy would, for instance, require learning all the rules, possible outcomes, and any other information that exists for a certain game.
-A great example is the popular game of poker where to win, players need to apply a certain method of playing against their opponent.
-When it comes to betting systems, however, players focus simply on the outcome of each gaming round and the size of their bets.
+Unlike game strategies, progressive betting systems do not involve altering how we play a particular game.
+A strategy would, for example, require learning all the rules, possible outcomes, and any other relevant information.
+Poker is a great example: to win, players must apply specific methods against their opponents.
+In contrast, betting systems focus solely on the outcome of each round and the size of the wager.

 2Increase the Stakes When Expected to Win

-The fundamental principle behind all betting systems is the same – that we can increase the stakes in a casino game when we expect to win.
-But when do we expect to win and is it possible to predict the outcome of a game that is based purely on chance?
-Betting systems rely on the idea that there are winning and losing streaks and that the number of wins and losses would eventually become equal.
-According to this concept, players can predict a win after 5 or 6 consecutive losses in a game with only two possible outcomes.
+The fundamental principle behind all betting systems is the same: we should raise our stakes when we expect to win.
+But when exactly can we expect a win, and is it possible to predict the outcome of a game based purely on chance?
+Betting systems rely on the notion that winning and losing streaks exist and that the number of wins and losses will eventually balance out.
+Under this concept, players assume a win is likely after five or six consecutive losses in a game with only two possible outcomes.

 3Progressive Betting Strategies Do Not Account for Randomness

-What progressive betting strategies do not account for is the randomness of games such as craps or roulette.
-These are games that consist of independent events and each gaming round has no connection to the previous or the next round.
-When playing roulette, for instance, we can see the ball falling on red ten times in a row and the next spin of the wheel is just as likely to be red or black as the first or the 100th spin of the same wheel.
-In craps, the shooter may roll a 7 five times in a row – while highly unlikely, this is possible.
+Progressive betting strategies fail to account for the inherent randomness of games such as craps or roulette.
+These are games that consist of independent events, and each round is unrelated to the one before or after it.
+In roulette, for example, the ball might land on red ten times in a row, yet the next spin is just as likely to be red or black as the first or the 100th spin of the wheel.
+Similarly, in craps, the shooter could roll a 7 five times in a row – while unlikely, it is entirely possible.

-Due to the lack of any relation between the events in craps or roulette, the concept of winning and losing streaks that come after each other is, in fact, false.
-Progressive betting systems that rely on this idea are, therefore, also ineffective in changing the odds of the game in any way.
-What they can do in certain scenarios is to increase the profits generated from lucky rolls of the dice.
-Unfortunately, such rolls are unpredictable, which makes even the most conservative progressive systems rather risky.
+Because the events in craps and roulette are unrelated, the concept of alternating winning and losing streaks is essentially false.
+Progressive betting systems that rely on this idea cannot alter the odds in any meaningful way.
+At best, they may boost profits during a fortunate streak of dice rolls.
+Unfortunately, such rolls are unpredictable, making even the most conservative progressive systems rather risky.

 Negative Progressive Systems

-There are two main types of progressive betting systems, namely negative and positive.
-The negative progressions are the most popular betting methods since they promise a way to return your losses and huge profits overall.
-In essence, the idea is to increase the size of the bet after each lost gaming round, while after a win, players are advised to reduce the amount of money they wager.
-In theory, after a few losses, the bet should be so high that only one win would be sufficient to recover the losses and bring a profit equal to or larger than the original stake.
+There are two main types of progressive betting systems – negative and positive.
+Negative progressions are especially popular because they promise a way to recoup losses and potentially generate sizable profits overall.
+In essence, the idea is to increase the size of the bet after each lost gaming round, while after a win, players are advised to reduce the amount they wager.
+In theory, after a few losses the bet becomes so large that a single win would be enough to recover all previous losses and produce a profit equal to or greater than the original stake.

 The Martingale